chaequest/chaequest/README.md

 <h3 align="left">Cherry Mae Macababbad | Data Professional in Progress </h3>
   ✨ I graduated with a Bachelor of Science in Mathematics from the University of the Philippines. <br>
   👋 I completed the PLDT x For The Women Data Science Scholarship Program with a machine learning capstone project focused on time series data. <br>
   ⚡ Fun fact: I can do a cartwheel and love Zumba. <br>
 <br>
   🌱 I'm always open to collaborating on new projects and learning from others. <br>
-🔭 Feel free to reach out in Linkedin if you have any questions or opportunities! <br>
+  🔭 Feel free to reach out to me on LinkedIn if you have any questions or opportunities! <br>

 <h3 align="left">Connect with me:</h3>
 <p align="left">